Skip to Content

 This literature review was designed to inform the development of the Healthier, Wealthier Children evaluation process, and to provide a contextual and theoretical base for the evaluation plan and final report.
 It is envisaged that this review will be used as a tool to inform each aspect of the evaluation process, rather than as a ‘stand-alone’ piece of work.
 Due to the time-limited nature of the project and constraints of reporting, a systematic review of the literature was not undertaken.
 Instead, a more pragmatic and iterative approach was adopted, although one always cognisant of the project aims and objectives.

-Using the aims and objectives outlined in the project specification as a starting point, themes were identified and then explored further in an effort to inform the evaluation design and provide a theoretical framework that would shape the research questions and evaluation plan.
+Using the aims and objectives outlined in the project specification as a starting point, themes were identified and then explored further to inform the evaluation design and provide a theoretical framework that would shape the research questions and evaluation plan.
 The following three broad themes were identified:

 3. The emerging evidence on the potential benefits of income maximisation and welfare benefits advice services delivered in a healthcare or partnership setting.